The main four

 - Everyone Can See It: Book two, Gilla FINALLY realizes her feelings for Jeff.
 (Mainly thanks to Joyah's prompting.)
 Naturally, she goes into just as deep denial about it as he did and never acts on it.
 Everyone but Jeff knows about it, though.

 - Forest Ranger: Being a forester's her dream job.
-By the end of the book, she's pretty much considered one.
+By the end of book one, she's pretty much considered one.

 - Friendless Background: Gilla didn't have any friends— besides possibly Jeff— before Joyah came along due to her mother's overprotectiveness and her own aggressive nature.